kaycbas/2020Rewind/README.md

 The final step was to format the trend data properly to be fed into the AnyCharts mapping library.

 ## Future Features:
-- Automate ongoing data gathering so the map stays up to date with latest trends
+- Automate ongoing data gathering so the map stays up to date with latest trends.